 All school staff working directly with special needs students [including students with disabilities and English Language Learner (ELL) students] will participate in state and local professional development focused on success with special needs students.
-Topics shall include: Federal state and local policies; developing IEPs; ELL Committee role and responsibilities; accommodations and modifications in instruction and assessment; positive supports; curriculum for students with significant cognitive behavior restrictive environments; family disabilities; least engagement and involvement; assistive and adaptive technologies; transitions and transition planning; and Problem-Solving and Responsiveness to Instruction.
+Topics shall include: Federal state and local developing IEPs; ELL Committee role and responsibilities; accommodations and modifications in instruction and assessment; positive behavior supports; curriculum for students with significant cognitive disabilities; restrictive environments; family least involvement; assistive and adaptive technologies; transitions and transition planning; and Problem-Solving and Responsiveness to Instruction.

-All support staff, including the Career Coach, Family Support Specialist and Enrollment Specialist, will participate in training necessary to job functions satisfactorily perform all and maintain job-specific certifications, if applicable.
+All support staff, including the Career Coach, Family Support Specialist and Enrollment Specialist will participate in training necessary maintain satisfactorily perform all iob functions and job-specific certifications, if applicable.